 Preservation Scholars complete a rotation amongst all divisions headquartered in Austin and then complete a special project in a division of their choice.
 The interns will receive a stipend of $5,000 for an eight-week internship provided by the Friends of the Texas Historical Commission.
 They work under the supervision of the THC, at its headquarters in Austin and/or “in the field” with its historic sites, an associated preservation organization such as a Main Street program, a heritage tourism program, a history museum or a historical association.
 Brief progress reports are required, both during the employment period and at the conclusion of the student’s internship.

-Working with THC staff and programs expose the interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented ethnic groups to pursue careers in this field upon graduation.
+Working with THC staff and programs expose the interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented cultural, ethnic, and socioeconomic groups to pursue careers in this field upon graduation.
 In return, the THC and its partner organizations have the opportunity to meet promising students who might choose to work in this field.